Latency (engineering): Mechanics

-Computer hardware and operating systems
+Computer hardware and software systems

 Computers run instructions in the context of a process.
 In the context of computer multitasking, the execution of the process can be postponed if other processes are also executing.
 In addition, the operating system can schedule when to perform the action that the process is commanding.
 For example, suppose a process commands that a computer card's voltage output be set high-low-high-low and so on at a rate of 1000 Hz.
 The operating system schedules the process for each transition (high-low or low-high) based on a hardware clock such as the High Precision Event Timer.
 The latency is the delay between the events generated by the hardware clock and the actual transitions of voltage from high to low or low to high.

-Many desktop operating systems have performance limitations which create additional latency.
-The problem may be mitigated with real-time extensions and patches such as PREEMPT_RT.
+Many desktop operating systems have performance limitations that create additional latency.
+The problem may be mitigated with real-time extensions and patches such as PREEMPT RT.

 On embedded systems, the real-time execution of instructions is often supported by a real-time operating system.

+Note that in software systems, benchmarking against average and median latency can be misleading because a few outliers can distort them.
+Instead, software architects and software developers should use "99th percentile".

 Simulations

 In simulation applications, latency refers to the time delay, often measured in milliseconds, between initial input and output clearly discernible to the simulator trainee or simulator subject.
 Latency is sometimes also called transport delay.
 Some authorities distinguish between latency and transport delay by using the term latency in the sense of the extra time delay of a system over and above the reaction time of the vehicle being simulated, but this requires detailed knowledge of the vehicle dynamics and can be controversial.

 In simulators with both visual and motion systems, it is particularly important that the latency of the motion system not be greater than of the visual system, or symptoms of simulator sickness may result.
 This is because, in the real world, motion cues are those of acceleration and are quickly transmitted to the brain, typically in less than 50 milliseconds; this is followed some milliseconds later by a perception of change in the visual scene.
-The visual scene change is essentially one of change of perspective or displacement of objects such as the horizon, which takes some time to build up to discernible amounts after the initial acceleration which caused the displacement.
+The visual scene change is essentially one of change of perspective or displacement of objects such as the horizon, which takes some time to build up to discernible amounts after the initial acceleration that caused the displacement.
 A simulator should, therefore, reflect the real-world situation by ensuring that the motion latency is equal to or less than that of the visual system and not the other way round.